strimzi/strimzi-ui/docs/Build.md

 | compression-webpack-plugin      | Compresses built output further using `gzip` algorithm, and emits these compressed files.
 Depending on headers provided by the browser, these gziped versions will be served to the browser, rather than the uncompressed versions |
 | webpack-bundle-analyzer      | At build time, produce a report regarding the JS bundle size (useful for understanding bloat and duplication).
 At dev build time this is an html file (which is then hosted by `webpack-dev-server`), and a json file at production build time.
 Each report is written to the `generated/bundle-analyser` directory |
 | BannerPlugin      | Used to add a copyright header to built css code.
 Other types handled by other plugins (eg TerserPlugin) |

+Where appropriate, plugins will be provided via helper functions from a common configuration file, but allow for modification to their configuration.
+[See this section for more details](#ui-build-implementation).

 ##### Terser plugin configuration